Not Waterloo but Peterloo!

 But in 1819 a more serious demonstration took place in Manchester at St. Peter’s Fields.

-On that August day, the 16th, a large body of people carrying banners bearing slogans against the Corn Laws, and in favour of universal suffrage, held a meeting at St. Peter's Fields.
+On that August day, the 16th, a large body of people, estimated to be around 60,000 strong, carrying banners bearing slogans against the Corn Laws and in favour of political reform, held a meeting at St. Peter’s Fields.
+Their major demand was for a voice in parliament, as at that time the industrial north was poorly represented.
+In the early 19th century just 2% of British people had the vote.

-The magistrates of the day became alarmed and ordered the arrest of the principal speakers.
+The magistrates of the day became alarmed at the size of the gathering and ordered the arrest of the principal speakers.

 The Six Acts were not popular; they consolidated the laws against further disturbances, which the magistrates at the time considered presaged revolution!